kyma-project/kyma/docs/kyma/12-05-add-redis-service.md

 This tutorial shows how you can provision a sample [Redis](https://redis.io/) service using an addon configuration linking to an example in the GitHub repository.

+## Related Kyma components

+This guide demonstrates how [Service Catalog](/components/service-catalog/) works in Kyma.
+It enables an easy access to services managed by [Service Brokers](/components/service-catalog/#overview-service-brokers) registered in Kyma.
+You can consume these services by creating their instances and binding them to your microservices and Functions.

 ## Steps

 Follows these steps: